My life wears a sarong sash of

 in his dismembered image.

-to jot tempest movements in a moment,
+to jot the tempest winds of a moment,

-when my marionette muscles strain in age;
+when my marionette muscles strain in age.

-but I would write still, on broken fingers,
+But I would write still, on broken fingers,

-even if a humble life would allow me to tenant
+even if a humble life

-in Elysium and crown a hero-halo over my brow,
+and crown a hero-halo over my brow.

 I would torch my ghost in ghastly flames,

-stirred in my scorn to live now, even if
+stirred in my scorn to live now,

-bless me with silver-gleamed wisdom.
+do not gleam me with silvered wisdom.

 And lightning-barbs would have to